FAQs and Contact

-All the money raised will go towards the statue itself, costs associated with the construction and events surrounding it.
+Almost all of the money raised will go towards the statue itself, costs associated with the construction and events surrounding it.
 These costs include the sculptor and materials, ideally bronze, logistics around the site itself – planning, surveying and installation.
 There will be expenses around some of the events such as the unveiling.
 Any expenses incurred for events during the campaign will be offset by the benefit in funds raised.
 But we have and will continue to do our damnedest to keep those to a minimum and all the team that worked on the campaign during the planning and execution of the initial six week crowdfunder phase did so on a voluntary basis.

 What accountability is there?

 What will contributors receive?

-There is also be corporate sponsorships available.
+Corporate sponsorships are available.
 If you are a business interested in supporting us then please do get in touch.